 - 1 30.4 describes components that can be used to asynchonously request an that an operation stop execution in a timely manner, typically because the result is no longer required. - 2 A stop_token can be passed to an operation which can either actively poll the token to check if there has been a request to stop or can register a callback using the stop_callback class which will be called in the event that a request to stop is made.
 A request to stop can be made via any one of potentially multiple associated stop_sources and this request will be visible to all associated stop_tokens.
-Once a request to stop has been made it cannot be reverted and second and subsequent requests to stop are no-ops. - 3 Callbacks registered via a stop_callbacks object is called when a request to stop is first made by any of the stop_source objects associated with the stop_token used to construct the stop_callback. - 4 To support this, classes stop_source, stop_token and stop_callback implement semantics of shared ownership of an associated atomic stop state.
-The last remaining owner of the stop state automatically releases the resources associated with the stop state. - 5 Calls to request_stop(), stop_requested(), and stop_possible() are atomic operations (6.8.2.1p3 ??) on the shared stop state.
-Hence concurrent calls to these functions do not introduce data races.
+Once a request to stop has been made it cannot be reverted and second and subsequent requests to stop are no-ops. - 3 Callbacks registered via a stop_callback object is called when a request to stop is first made by any of the stop_source objects associated with the stop_token used to construct the stop_callback. - 4 To support this, classes stop_source, stop_token, and stop_callback implement semantics of shared ownership of an associated shared stop state.
+The last remaining owner of the stop state automatically releases the resources associated with the stop state. - 5 Concurrent calls to request_stop(), stop_requested(), and stop_possible() do not introduce data races.
 A call to request_stop() that returns false (i.e. the first call) synchronizes with a call to stop_requested() on an associated stop_token or stop_source that returns true.

-'''

 30.4.1 Header <stop_token> synopsis

-'''